Configuring OAuth Profiles for Management Access to Event Broker Services

 }

-After securing redirects you can create roles for the OAuth profile on your event broker service that map to your IdP roles.
-You can create up to three OAuth profiles per event broker service, and assign roles to the profiles as needed.
-In this case, we are creating two roles in the OAuth profile we created: an editor and a viewer that we can map through the IdP to Cluster Manager roles in PubSub+ Cloud.
-This mapping provides us with the ability to dictate the functions a user can perform on particular event broker services based on the role they authenticate with when accessing that service.
-For example, users logging in with the editor role have the ability to view the event broker service, edit its properties, and delete it.
-Meanwhile, users logging in with the viewer role are restricted to only viewing event broker service information.
+After securing redirects, you can create roles for the OAuth profile and map them to roles in your identity provider (IdP).
+You can create up to three OAuth profiles per event broker service and assign roles to the profiles as needed.
+Here, we are creating two roles for the OAuth profile we created earlier: an editor and a viewer.
+We will map these roles through the IdP to existing Cluster Manager roles in PubSub+ Cloud.
+The role mappings allow us to define the permissions users have on particular event broker services based on the role they authenticate with when accessing that service.
+For example, users logging in with the editor role can view, edit, and delete event broker service properties.
+Meanwhile, users logging in with the viewer can only view event broker service settings.

 To create the two roles, see: